bgola/coding-dojo-gencomp-udk/README.md

 # GenComp Coding Dojo Sessions

-This repo contains the codes resulted from the coding dojo sessions at the computer arts class of UdK Berlin.
+This repo contains the codes resulted from the coding dojo sessions at the computational arts class of UdK Berlin.